VilnaCRM-Org/core-service/README.md

-commands                     List all Symfony commands composer-validate            The validate command validates a given composer.json and composer.lock coverage                     Create the code coverage report with PHPUnit doctrine-migrations-generate Generates a blank migration class doctrine-migrations-migrate  Executes a migration to a specified version or the latest available version down                         Stop the docker hub install                      Install vendors according to the current composer.lock file update                       update vendors according to the current composer.json file
+commands                     List all Symfony commands composer-validate            The validate command validates a given composer.json and composer.lock coverage                     Create the code coverage report with PHPUnit down                         Stop the docker hub install                      Install vendors according to the current composer.lock file update                       update vendors according to the current composer.json file